 Of the 1,633 female pre-university students in Bandar Abbas, 1072 were in public schools, 203 in non-public schools, and 358 were in special schools including gifted and Shahid students.
 The number of students in Area 1 and 2 were 538 and 317 respectively, 186 and 139 in math, and 217 and 236 in humanities, respectively.
 In this study, the results of a simple correlation between variables showed a significant relationship between academic commitment and academic achievement (at a significant level of 0.05).
-Also, there was a significant relationship between the academic commitment, from the academic commitment aspects, with academic improvement at the significant level of 0.01, there was a significant relationship.
-The relationship between the commitment replacement aspect and academic achievement was significant at 0.05 level.
+Also, there was a significant relationship between the aspect of an investment, the academic satisfaction and the level of academic commitment, from the academic commitment aspects, with academic improvement at the significant level of 0.01, there was a significant relationship.
+The relationship between the commitment replacement aspect and academic achievement at 0.05 level.
 Academic buoyancy showed a significant relationship only with the aspect of commitment replacement at the 0.01 level (Table 1)